Marrakech The Red City, where anything is possible

 At the level of the tall Koutoubia minaret, you will love strolling in the palaces.
 Their gardens house olive and orange groves, as well as plants of diverse varieties and scents.
 Wander around the different neighbourhoods in town, from the terraces of cafés to restaurants offering Moroccan, French and fusion cuisines, before immersing yourself in the warm nights of the Hivernage district.

 Since the late 1960s, Marrakech has become a privileged spot for the jet-set, soon adopted by Yves Saint-Laurent.
-Armed with fabulous riads amidst the Medina, golf courses and universities, it now also offers a film festival, a contemporary art fair and a private campus.
-Since always, it has been known for its high quality craftsmanship, blazing colours, lively music and spellbinding fragrances.
+And why not, with its fabulous riads in the Medina, its golf courses and universities.
+Plus, it now also offers a film festival and a private campus in addition to its traditional attractions: high quality craftsmanship, blazing colours, lively music and spellbinding fragrances.